gildas-lormeau/mhtml-to-html/README.md

 # MHTML-TO-HTML

-Deno library for converting MHTML files to single HTML files
+Deno library and application for converting MHTML files to single HTML files

 ## Install